deepanshs/mrsimulator/docs/installation/users.rst

     $ pip install mrsimulator -U

 All done!
-You may now start using the library, or proceed to section 1.2 to continue the tutorial with an introduction to defining spin systems in mrsimulator.
+You may now start using the library, or proceed to section :ref:`Introduction to Spin Systems <spin_systems_intro>` to continue the tutorial.

 .. _building_from_source: